stom66/blender-dcltk-scene-slicer/README.md

 					"pos_center": [ 4.0, 4.0, 2.0 ], // The tile center
 					"pos_min"   : [ 0.0, 0.0, 0.0 ], // The minimum bounds of this tile
 					"pos_max"   : [ 8.0, 8.0, 4.0 ]  // The maximum bounds of the tile
-				}, ... etc, for each tile
+				}, // ... etc, for each tile
-            ].
 			],
+		],
 	]
 }
 ```

 Known issues, limitations and caveats:
 --

-1) Tile object occupancy is determined by rectangular bounding boxes, this can result in tiles being incorrectly considered to be "occupied" and exported when they do not contain any mesh data
+1) Tile occupancy is determined by rectangular bounding boxes, this can result in tiles being incorrectly considered to be "occupied" and processed when they do not contain any mesh data.
+However, a tri-count is done after applying all modifiers and tiles with 0 tris are skipped.
+This *mostly* works, but sometimes can result in blank tiles.
 1) Does not support Curves
 1) Object visibility is ignored - if it's in the collection, it gets exported

+ToDo:
+--
+[ ] Make all colelctions objects visible to avoid error with exporter
+[ ] Add a way for user to interrupt process
+[ ] Stop UI from locking up
+[ ] Allow user to export individual tiles
+[ ] Add batch-exporter
+[ ] Move tiles to own groups
+[ ] Parent tile objects to an empty for easier management?